mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 as anything other than tools and property.
 While advanced robots can emulate the behaviour of sentient beings, they are generally considered non-sentient and afforded few, if any, rights.
-As research into full- conscious artificial intelligences progresses, questions of robots’ rights may emerge but for now robots are fancy tools, rumours of fully sentient artefacts of the Ancients notwithstanding.
+As research into full-conscious artificial intelligences progresses, questions of robots’ rights may emerge but for now robots are fancy tools, rumours of fully sentient artefacts of the Ancients notwithstanding.